Nockmaar is the first demo from Sargeist, recorded in 1999.

 school feeling.
 Where there were a couple of oddly arranged parts on the previous record, which hindered the overall atmosphere,

-in no way distracts from the atmosphere being created.
-The feelings conveyed are those of darkness and a somber sense of despondency
+and in no way distracts from the atmosphere being created.
+The feelings conveyed are those of darkness and a somber sense

-that permeates the majority of the riffs.
-Many of the guitar melodies stick with you after the first listen, but to fully
+of despondency that permeates the majority of the riffs.
+Many of the guitar melodies stick with you after the first listen,

-appreciate the album it is best to sit in total solitude and focus on the sounds in utter darkness or only the light of a
+but to fully appreciate the album it is best to sit in total solitude and focus on the sounds in utter darkness or only the

-few candles.
-This is not mere background noise, it requires some effort on the part of the listener, and you will find that
+light of a few candles.
+This is not mere background noise, it requires some effort on the part of the listener, and you will

 The production is not far off from their previous releases.
 The rough